 - Date delivered: April 4, 1882

 The Chinese Exclusion Act was the first prohibitive immigration law passed in the United States.
-Laborers on the west coast blamed Chinese immigrant workers for their economic hardships even though they comprised only a fraction of one percent of the population.
+Laborers on the West Coast blamed Chinese immigrant workers for their economic hardships even though they comprised less than 1% of the population.
 The Chinese Exclusion Act initially proposed to suspend Chinese immigration for 20 years.
 To the dismay of American laborers, Arthur vetoed the first bill, concerned that 20 years was too long and could prove to be permanently damaging to trade relations with China.
 Arthur eventually signed a bill that suspended immigration for 10 years and denied citizenship for current Chinese residents.

 - Speech name: Message regarding U.S. labor force

 Cleveland asserted that laborers were an indispensable part of the country's strength and prosperity.
 In considering their contributions to the growth of the U.S., Cleveland proposed the creation of a government committee that would operate under the Bureau of Labor to resolve disputes between labor and capital.
 Cleveland stated that a laborer's demands "should be met in such a spirit of appreciation and fairness as to induce a contented and patriotic cooperation in the achievement of a grand national destiny."

 During a period of escalating tension between the United States and Chile, beginning with the Itata incident and reaching its peak with the Valparaiso incident, both countries were inching closer to waging war.
 Harrison sent a special message to Congress, urging them to take "appropriate actions" against Chile, expressing support for war and severing diplomatic relations.
 War was averted after Chile agreed to terms of a U.S. ultimatum.

 - Speech name: Message regarding Venezuelan-British dispute